 increase your chances for a healthy pregnancy, delivery, and baby.
 These include:

 Again, check with your physician on what they recommend you stay away from, including prescription drugs.
 Some of the items mentioned above have been linked to miscarriages and low birth weight.

 Search the Internet, take classes, or ask questions to those who have been through it all before.
 The more information you have, the more knowledge you have to make wise choices.
 Most moms will love to talk about their pregnancies and what worked well for them, and what didn’t.
 Check out a book from your library on pregnancy.
 It will help you know what to expect.

 8. Drink Plenty of Water For a Healthy Pregnancy

 Drinking plenty of water is typically a healthy habit, even when you are not pregnant but especially important to a healthy pregnancy.
 Dehydration can lead to early labor, which is something to avoid at all cost.
 However, if you start to experience abnormal swelling, call your doctor.
 A little in the hands and feet is normal, but keep an eye on it.

 The above information are just a handful of tips that can help increase your odds for a healthy pregnancy and delivery.

 You should always consult your physician about your specific condition.
 These tips are in no way meant to replace advice from a qualified medical professional.

+You may also be interested in these pregnancy skin care tips.
 What tips did your doctor give you for a healthy pregnancy?